i3-training/DevSecOps-Training/jenkins-create-pipeline.md

     }
 }
 ```

-Add the last stage to push image to our docker hub.
-First, we need to login to docker, add set +x and set -x so your password doesn't shown in console Jenkins.
-Push the image with docker push command.
+The last stage is stop and delete the existing container before we run new container.

-### 7. Insert pipeline script to Jenkins
+### 8. Insert pipeline script to Jenkins
 There is two way to insert our pipeline script to Jenkins.
 ![getting-started](/images/5.png)